 Dump COMCAST and Try our Competitors Services!

 Cable was originally designed to deliver television signals to local communities.
 Leroy E. “Ed” Parsons built the first cable television system in the United States.
-He was a Seattle area native.
+He was a Las Vegas area native.
 Parsons’ idea was simple; capture over the air transmissions of TV signals and pipe them via a coaxial cable to homes in the area.
 He charged a small setup fee and a low monthly fee.
 Today, cable internet has nearly twice as many subscribers as its nearest broadband competitor, DSL (digital subscriber line).
-COMCAST, the largest Seattle cable internet operator.
+COMCAST, the largest Las Vegas cable internet operator.
 COMCAST has become the largest provider of broadband internet in the USA.

 Today, cable internet has nearly twice as many subscribers as its nearest broadband competitor, DSL (digital subscriber line).
-COMCAST, the largest Seattle cable internet operator.
+COMCAST, the largest Las Vegas cable internet operator.
 COMCAST has become the largest provider of broadband internet in the USA.
 That doesn’t make them the best at customer service or reliability.
 In fact, COMCAST has one of the worst reputations for customer service in the industry.
 Try a different cable provider by contacting ZOBOLT, we can help!

 Internet over coaxial cable uses a large system of advanced routers, repeater amplifiers and radio frequencies to deliver Ethernet messages to your home or office.
 The coax cable you see at your home or office is normally only the last mile of line.
 The rest of the time the internet signal is passed over fiber optic cables, microwaves or high-speed copper lines.